UEABIO/Assignment_001/Using Github Classrooms.md

-# Using Github Classroom to set up your Team Story Assignments Repository
+# Using Github Classroom to set up your Team Assignments Repository

 [Github Classroom](https://classroom.github.com/classrooms) allows teachers to create individual assignments and group assignments that can be given to teams of students, to work on them in private or public repositories (in our case: private).